GavinSC34/Bushfire-Protection-System/README.md

 • the temperature increases 4º C in a sudden ramp.
 Rationale, an approaching fire might raise heat more or less steadily above the ambient hot day temperature, even on a 25º C day.
 Any weather hotter than 20º with winds more that 20 knots plus low humidity can be bad fire weather.
 (The 20/20 rule.)
 The system takes an average of a ten second period (call this a decade) and compares it against the decade just before, and just before that, looking back over the past nine decades.

 These figures have not been tested in a bush fire!
 We need many units and some real world experience to add to the science.
-I will use my system to monitor the sensors and add to my knowledge and fine-tune my estimates.
+The example system will monitor the sensors through the coming summer so as to add to our knowledge and fine-tune the estimates.

 <b>Finger on the trigger</b>